 Best areas in Bordeaux for retirees

-La Bastide is the former industrial centre of Bordeaux and is centrally located.
+La Bastide is the former industrial center of Bordeaux and is centrally located.
 However, it’s ideal for avoiding the main bustle of the city while still being close to all the amenities you might need.
 It’s also where you’ll find the Botanical Gardens, which are perfect for an afternoon stroll.

-Cauderan is found in the west of Bordeaux and is a completely residential area that’s family orientated.
+Cauderan is found in the west of Bordeaux and is a completely residential area that’s family-orientated.
 It used to be home to many of the city’s wealthy inhabitants, which is evident in the architecture.
 On top of this, you’ll also find 28 hectares of green space, giving you plenty of opportunities to stay active.

 Areas to avoid in Bordeaux